gopi-suvanam/scribbler/DOCS.md

 There are a few special functions:
 - show(..) displays the object in the output cell.
 Ensure the content displayed is not very large, else it will be truncated.
 - curr_cell() function returns the element corresponding to the output <div> of the current code cell.
-Both these functions might behave differentyl when called from within asynchronous code.
+Both these functions might behave differently when called from within asynchronous code.

 Other useful functions:
 - get_dom(id) is short form for window.getElementById